Xipit/cats-expanded/README.md

 - the fabricmc developer wiki
 - the Fabric Discord for answering my questions and getting me on the right track
 - [Noaaan´s MythicMetals](https://github.com/Noaaan/MythicMetals) and [VazkiiMod´s Botana](https://github.com/VazkiiMods/Botania) fabric mods that taught me how to do custom armor rendering.
 Special Thanks go to Noaaan for helping me with my models.
-- [kmorales13´s Sleeppunisher](https://github.com/kmorales13/SleepPunisher) for providing a helpful example of an OroConfig implementation